 Come as you are, as you were, as you want to be.

 Promote public awareness of the arts in the community;

 Coordinate and sponsor of performances, exhibitions, and other arts programs, activities and events which will benefit and compliment the total community development

 Advocate for support of the arts and arts programs and organizations in the community

 Sponsor, present, promote and support educational programs for the benefit of the community concerning all aspects of the visual and performing arts

 Provide financial and other support for arts organizations, artists, arts activities and projects

 In 1989, a group of volunteers seeking to enhance our community formed the Arts Council to support, present, and encourage the arts in Shoreline and Lake Forest Park.
 This nonprofit, community-based organization enriches the life of every resident by promoting public awareness of the arts, and by making the arts available in all its forms.

-In the 30 years we have served the residents of Shoreline and Lake Forest Park we’re proud to have added programming that is adaptive to our community including the Edible Book Festival, 6X6NW, Dia de Muertos Celebration, and the Shoreline Short Short Film Festival.
+In our 33 years of serving the residents of Shoreline and Lake Forest Park, we’re proud to have added new events that meet our changing community needs including more youth and adult arts education, 6X6NW, the Dia de Muertos Celebration, The Lantern Festival , Battle of the Bands, the Underground Holiday Market and the Shoreline Short Short Film Festival.